The first light spread over the sand. Morning had come.

 She laughed softly, twirling around slowly.
 "I actually like this.
 It's light but elegant."

-For one brief night, she forgot the story's grim plot.
+For one brief night, she forgot the grim story she was caught in.
 She forgot the doomed marriage, Lian Yue, and the dangers waiting ahead.
-She let herself be just Xiao Zhi.
-A girl in a strange land, finding beauty in a place she had once feared.
+For a little while, she was just Xiao Zhi.
+A girl in a strange land, discovering beauty in a place she had once feared.

-And though she didn't know it, somewhere beyond those city walls, fate was already moving again.
+And though she didn't know it, somewhere beyond the city walls, fate was already moving again.